 Once we have received your application

-If you obtain a residence permit for more than 3 months, you will also receive a residence permit card.
+If you obtain a residence permit for more than three months, you will also receive a residence permit card.
 The card, which is proof that you have the right to be in Sweden, contains your photo and fingerprints.

 If you need a visa for travel to Sweden, you should go to the the embassy or consulate general as soon as possible to have your picture and fingerprints taken.
 Before your visit you should contact the embassy or consulate-general.
 Contact them primarily through email.

-If you do not need a visa for travel to Sweden, as soon as possible after your arrival in Sweden you should visit the Migration Board to be photographed and fingerprinted.
+If you do not need a visa for travel to Sweden, as soon as possible after your arrival in Sweden you should visit the Migration Agency to be photographed and fingerprinted.

 After the decision has been made

-The decision will be sent to the embassy or consulate general to which you turned in your application.
+The decision will be sent to the embassy or consulate general you selected in your online application.
 Take your passport along when picking up your decision.
 You can obtain a permit for two years but not past the time for which your passport remains valid.
 If you plan to continue live in Sweden, apply to extend your permit.
 When you have had a residence permit for two years you may be granted a permanent residence permit, provided that you are able to support yourself using the income from your business, that you adhere to generally accepted accounting principles and that you hold the permits required for the business.
 You must also have been a resident in Sweden for more than 6 months of each year.